Pa. gives update on COVID-19 cases, vaccinations for Tuesday

 Federal data representing all 67 counties:

 - According to the CDC, as of Monday, Aug.
-16, Pennsylvania ranks fifth among all 50 states for total doses administered.
+23, Pennsylvania ranks 5th among all 50 states for total doses administered.

 Statewide data representing the 66 counties within the Department of Health’s vaccine jurisdiction: